dijasila/GPAW/doc/tutorials/nlopt/nlopt.rst

     :end-before: P2

   In this script a normal ground state calculation is performed with coarse kpoint grid.
 Note that LCAO basis is used here, but the PW basis set can also be used.
 For a smoother spectrum, a finer mesh should be employed.

-2. Get the required matrix elements from the GS.
+2. Get the required matrix elements from the GS

    Here, the matrix elements of momentum are computed.
 Then, all required quantities such as energies, occupations, and momentum matrix elements are saved in a file ('mml.npz').
 The GS file cane be removed after this step.

    .. literalinclude:: shg_MoS2.py
      :start-after: P2